Surgery Managers and Team Leaders

 GMC Number 3344231

-BMBS, MRCGP, DRCOG, DFFP.
+BM BS 1989 University of Nottingham, MRCGP, DRCOG, DFFP.
 Jill qualified from Nottingham University in 1989 and joined the Keyworth GP practice in 1995 having completed the Nottingham GP Vocational Training Scheme.
 Her interests include women’s health and care of older people.
 She is also a clinical advisor for the Nottingham and Nottinghamshire Clinical Commissioning Group Clinical Design Authority.
+Jill is also a Clinical Lead for CQC and QoF.
 She is married to a local GP and has two children.

 Dr Suzanne Sivanandan